 Security Clearance Check*.

 Application Deadlines: Refer to the Academic Schedule.

 *Guidelines for the security clearance check can be requested from the Office of the Registrar.

 When all required documentation is received the applicant‘s file will be reviewed by the Admissions & Evaluations Committee.
 Applicants conditionally admitted will have an interview with three members of the faculty during their first semester.
 The interview team is responsible for recommending that the conditional admission be changed to a full admission.
 The interviewers may also advise that admission to the program is not recommended.

 M.Div.
 Required Reading List

-The M.Div. degree is awarded upon the completion of 96 credit units distributed as follows: 22 core courses (66 credits), 8 elective courses (24 credits) and field education (6 credits).
+The M.Div. degree is awarded upon the completion of 90 credit units distributed as follows: 22 core courses (66 credits), 4 elective courses (12 credits), field education (6 credits), the integrative seminar and the comprehensive exam (3 credits), and the theological synthesis (3 credits).
 All requirements for credit in the M.Div. program are normally met through 400/500 level courses.
-M.Div.
-Students are also required to:
+M.Div. students are also required to:

 - Complete BST 400 Introduction to Scripture, STD 400 Introduction to Theology, STD 450 Christology, STP 400 Introduction to Pastoral Theology, and STP 461 Introduction to Moral Theology during the first year of the program.

 - Participate in a non-credit integrative seminar during their senior year.